Rescue dogs – loyal companions

 or just confused?

-When you see the world through the eyes of your dog, you know how to help your dog in different life situations such as meeting other packs (dogs and humans), going on the walk, how to create harmony in your home, how to teach your children to be around your rescue dog and so forth.
+When you see the world through your dog’s eyes, you better understand how to support them in different life situations—whether it’s meeting other packs (dogs and humans), going on walks, creating harmony in your home, or teaching your children how to interact respectfully with your rescue dog.